hmcts/azure-policy/README.md

     "name": "HMCTSDiagnosticGlobal"
 ```

-### How to test a policy definition
+## How to test a policy definition

+### Deployment
+**Management Group Scopes**
 To test a policy definition, create a new policy assignment json file under `assignments/mg-cft-sandbox`.
+This management group contains 3 subscriptions which your test policy will be applied to.
+[Azure Portal Link](https://portal.azure.com/#view/Microsoft_Azure_Resources/ManagmentGroupDrilldownMenuBlade/~/overview/tenantId/531ff96d-0ae9-462a-8d2d-bec7c0b42082/mgId/CFT-Sandbox/mgDisplayName/CFT%20-%20Sandbox/mgCanAddOrMoveSubscription~/true/mgParentAccessLevel/Owner/drillDownMode~/true/defaultMenuItemId/subscriptions/showDirectChildSubscriptionsOnly~/false)

+**Subscription Scopes**
 You can also test the policy assignment on a subscription assignment json file under `assignments/subscriptions/b72ab7b7-723f-4b18-b6f6-03b0f2c6a1bb'.

 This is the `DCD-CFTAPPS-SBOX` subscription which can be used for the purpose of testing that new policy definitions are using valid json and have the expected values before live rollout.

+**Github Actions**
-Creating a pull request will trigger a GitHub action that will create your policy definition and assign it to this subscription.
+Creating a pull request will trigger a GitHub action that will create your policy definition and assign it to this subscription.  **ONLY** policy definitions in the above folders *assignments/mg-cft-sandbox* or *assignments/subscriptions/b72ab7b7-723f-4b18-b6f6-03b0f2c6a1bb* will be processed.
+All other folders containing policy definitions will be ignored by the PR GitHub action.
+So if your resource isn't contained by either of these scopes, you need to select a new resource for testing or create one within the scope.

-The policy definition and assignment will be appended with `- CFT-Sandbox` so you can easily identify it in the Azure Portal.
+The policy definition and assignment will be appended by GitHub action, with `- CFT-Sandbox` making them, easily identifiable in the Azure Portal.

 e.g.
 ```